open5e/open5e/source/Spellcasting/spells_a-z/m/mass-cure-wounds.rst

 **Duration:** Instantaneous

 A wave of healing energy washes out from a point of your choice within range.
-Choose up to six creatures in a 30 foot radius sphere centered on that point.
+Choose up to six creatures in a 30 foot radius :ref:`srd:sphere` centered on that point.
 Each target regains hit points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.